sleepymalc/pbb.wtf/content/posts/Coloring/index.md

 >**Theorem (\[[KTY24](https://arxiv.org/abs/2406.00357)\]).** For any $3$-colorable graph with $\Delta_{\min} > n^{0.5}$, we can make progress towards a $k$-coloring for some $k = 2^{(\log \log n)^2} \sqrt{n/\Delta_{\min}}$ in polynomial time.

 Combining the above theorem with the best SDP bound \[[Chl07](https://ieeexplore.ieee.org/document/4389537)\] at $\Delta_{\min} = n^{0.605073}$, an $\widetilde{O}(n^{0.19747})$-coloring can also be found in polynomial time.

+## Conclusion

+In this blog post, we review the literature and try to grasp the high level idea of the history of the problem and how the breakthrough is made.
+The complete and detailed [report](./Coloring.pdf) is available.